bastienleonard/pysfml-cython/doc/sphinx/source/building.rst

    doesn't apply anymore.
 But I am going to publish source releases that will follow the same principle.

-If you downloaded a release that already contains the sf.cpp file, you don't need to install Cython.
+If you downloaded a release that already contains the sfml.cpp file, you don't need to install Cython.

 Make sure that ``USE_CYTHON`` is set to ``False`` in setup.py.
 You can then